rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 <img src="figures/Ring_and_Solenoid.png"/>

-A conducting wire loop is placed in the magnetic field of a solenoid as shown.
+A conducting wire loop is placed in the magnetic field of a solenoid, as shown.
 Treat the magnetic field of the solenoid as the external magnetic field.
-Several representitive magnetic field lines are shown.
+Several representative magnetic field lines are shown.

-For the following cased, determine if an induced magnetic field will appear and if so, its direction.
-Then determine the direction of induced current, if any, in the wire loop.
+For the following case, determine if an induced magnetic field will appear and, if so, its direction.
+Then, determine the direction of induced current, if any, in the wire loop.

 1. The loop is stationary.